-- If you don’t know then this blog post is not for you.
+- If you don’t know this blog post is not for you.

 Personally, I went with the Mirena.
 I do not have to worry about pregnancy for five years, and the thought of eliminating my period while traveling was music to my ear.
 We all know what an inconvenience our monthly visitor is, and getting my period at the top of Everest is something I do not want to deal with.

-I am not a health expert and every women’s body is different.
+I am not a health expert and every woman’s body is different.
 These options are what I did my research on before I picked a method that worked for me for contraceptives while backpacking!
 Consult with your gynecologist about long term travel plans and birth control.

 Think you may need some health coverage on the road?
 Check out World Nomads Travel Insurance to help keep you safe when you’re abroad!